-This parameter is set to YES when the value reported in Clock is guaranteed to be unique for the current Owner.
+This parameter is set to YES when the value reported in Clock is guaranteed to be greater than any previous value for the current Owner.
 It is set to NO when the value of Clock may have been reported in a previous attestation or access.

-This parameter will be YES if a TPM2\Startup() was preceded by TPM2\Shutdown() with no intervening commands.
-It will also be YES after an update of the non-volatile bits of Clock have been updated at the end of an update interval.
+- EXAMPLE 1 If Safe was NO at TPM2_Shutdown() and Clock does not update unless a command is received, Safe will be NO if a TPM2_Startup() was preceded by TPM2_Shutdown() with no intervening commands.
+If Clock updates independent of commands, the non-volatile bits of Clock can be updated, so Safe can be YES at TPM2_Startup(). - EXAMPLE 2 This parameter will be YES after the non-volatile bits of Clock have been updated at the end of an update interval.

-If a TPM implementation does not implement Clock, Safe shall always be NO and TPMS\CLOCK\INFO.clock shall always be zero.
+If a TPM implementation does not implement Clock, Safe shall always be NO and TPMS CLOCK INFO. clock shall always be zero.

-This parameter will be set to YES by TPM2\Clear().
+This parameter will be set to YES by TPM2_Clear().

-10.11.6 TPMS\TIME\INFO
+10.11.6 TPMS_TIME_INFO

-This structure is used in the TPM2 GetTime() attestation.
+This structure is used in, e.g., the TPM2_GetTime() attestation and TPM2_ReadClock().

-The Time value reported in this structure is reset whenever the TPM is reset.
-An implementation may reset the value of Time any time after \TPM\Init and before the TPM returns after TPM2\Startup().
+The Time value reported in this structure is reset whenever power to the Time circuit is reestablished.
+If required, an implementation may reset the value of Time any time before the TPM returns after TPM2_Startup().
 The value of Time shall increment continuously while power is applied to the TPM.

-Table 112 - Definition of TPMS\TIME\INFO Structure
+Table 121 - Definition of TPMS_TIME_INFO Structure

-Parameter Туре Description time UINT64 time in milliseconds since the last TPM_Init() or TPM2_Startup() This structure element is used to report on the TPM's Time value. clockInfo TPMS_CLOCK_INFO a structure containing the clock information
+Parameter Туре Description time time in milliseconds since the TIme circuit was last reset This structure element is used to report on the TPM's Time value. clockInfo TPMS_CLOCK_INFO a structure containing the clock information